Bahrain PEO & Employer of Record Services

 The regular work schedule comprises 6 working days a week and Fridays are the weekly off.
 If a public holiday falls on a Friday, the employer is required to provide employees a day off.
 The employer, under special circumstances, can ask employees to work on public holidays or Fridays, subject to local law’s provisions.
 Barring cases stated in the law, an employer cannot request employees to work for more than 6 hours a day or 36 hours a week.

-Whether employees are entitled to overtime pay or not depends if they are exempt or non-exempt employees.
-Under the Fair Labor Standards Act, employers need to provide overtime pay to non-exempt employees who work for more than 40 hours in a week, but some workers like agricultural workers are excluded.
+Whether employees are entitled to overtime pay or not depends on their exempt or non-exempt status.
+Under the Fair Labor Standards Act, employers need to provide overtime pay to non-exempt employees who work for more than 40 hours in a week.
+Some category of workers, such as agricultural workers, are excluded from this benefit.
 Employees are entitled to 1.5 times the regular pay for overtime.

 The following national holidays are observed in Bahrain.
 The dates are for 2018: